benspylee/smartsupply-v2/README.md

 [![License](https://img.shields.io/badge/License-Apache2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0) [![Slack](https://img.shields.io/badge/Join-Slack-blue)](https://callforcode.org/slack) [![Website](https://img.shields.io/badge/View-Website-blue)](https://github.com/benspylee/smartsupply-v2.git)

 This repository contains two modules one is android application client and other is rest api server back end.
-Our Theme for callforcode is local community communication/co-operation.we build an app that mediates between local vendors and customers within  that area and deliver the essential safely with local delivery agents which encourages social distancing , tracking and isolation of people within this supply chain.Contactless delivery and delay in order can be avoided by preferring local vendors are few advantages of this system.
+Our Theme for callforcode is local community communication/co-operation.we build an app that mediates between local vendors and customers within  that area and deliver the essentials safely with local delivery agents which encourages social distancing , tracking and isolation of people within this supply chain.Contactless delivery and delay in order can be avoided by preferring local vendors are few advantages of this system.

 ## Contents